 In recent years, the Ugandan government has spent millions of dollars carrying out campaigns geared toward the provision of clean water as a way of preventing cholera, bilharzia, and other water-borne diseases.
 However, 40-60% of Ugandans still lack access to safe drinking water.

-The clean water system is invaluable to this rural area.
-It supplies clean water through tap systems placed throughout the community.
+The clean water systems are invaluable to this rural area.
+They supply clean water through tap systems placed throughout the community.
 Women and girls no longer have to walk for miles to gather water, missing school and risking assault, a previously common occurrence.